Letters for Child Support customers 277-01060000

 Roles

-A Service Officer 3 (SO3) and above is authorised to:
+A Service Officer 3 (SO3) and above:

-- create a manually generated system letter with free text.
+- Create a manually generated system letter with free text.
 SO6 approval to send the letter is required

-A Service Officer 4 (SO4) and above is authorised to:
+A Service Officer 4 (SO4) and above:

-A Service Officer 6 (SO6) and above is authorised to:
+A Service Officer 6 (SO6) and above:

 - Approve a manually generated system letter with pre-approved text that has been updated